There’s an out-of-date ghee jar sitting in storage, and you’re not sure if you can still use it or not. Does ghee go bad?

 Regular butter contains butterfat, milk solids, and water.
 The milk solids are the reason why butter has a low smoke point.
 When making ghee, the milk solids are strained out, leaving a clear golden liquid with a high smoke point that you can cook with.

-Since ghee is almost 100 percent milk fat, and it’s a stable fat, you should be able to store it in the pantry like coconut oil or other oils.
+Since ghee is almost 100 percent milk fat, and it’s a stable fat, you can store it in the pantry like how you store coconut oil.
 That’s the theory at least.

 What’s sure is that you should place ghee in a dark place that’s away from direct sunlight ([AG]) and make sure the lid is on tight.